 Tel.: +233 0302 784772 / +233 0302 784773 / +233 0302 784774

 Fax : +233 0302 784775

 Tel.: +233 0307 012051 / +233 037 012053 / +233 037 012054

 - Fidelity Healthcare

 Tel : +231 775123335 - +231 881495876

 - Dr. Patrick E. COKER

-Blood samples for DNA tests in the framework of family reunions are taken on Fridays from 8h00 to 9h00 at the Belgian Embassy in Abidjan.
-Prior to the blood sample taking, the parent residing in Belgium must have settled the costs of the DNA analysis at the Immigration Office and this Office must have given its approval and sent it to the parent residing in Belgium.
+Blood samples for DNA tests in the framework of family reunions are taken on Fridays ONLY on appointment.
+Candidates must present themselves at the Belgian Embassy in Abidjan at 9.30 am.
+Prior to the blood test, the parent residing in Belgium must have settled the costs of the DNA analysis at the Immigration Office and this Office must have given its approval and sent it to the parent residing in Belgium.

 Please bring the following with you for such a process :